hansadmin/Parse-UntisGpnFile/README.md

     Close-UntisGpnFile

-To remove the module from memory:
+To remove the module from memory (can be important during manual testing after code is changed):

     Remove-Module UntisGpnFileTools